AliceO2Group/ReadoutCard/README.md

 deleting with `rm` or by using the `roc-channel-cleanup` utility.
 There is also the possibility of automatic cleanup by setting forced unlocking enabled using the `setForcedUnlockEnabled()` function of the `Parameters` class.
 However, this option should be used with caution.
 See the function's documentation for more information about the risks.

+A crash may leave a channel buffer registered with PDA, which then keeps its shared-memory file handle open in the kernel module.
+If another channel buffer is registered with the same channel, this old one will be cleaned up automatically by the driver.
+However, in memory-constrained environments, it may not be possible to allocate a new channel buffer.
+In such cases, one can call the driver::initialize() or driver::freeUnusedChannelBuffers() functions (see the Driver.h header), which will perform necessary cleanups.

 BAR interface